3475 Albert Street, Regina

 The MAG was founded on the collection of its namesake, Norman MacKenzie (1869–1936), who bequeathed his collection to the University of Saskatchewan (Regina College), now known as the University of Regina.

-Opening in 1953 as the University art gallery, the MAG maintains a nationally unique partnership with the University of Regina while maintaining separate board governance, site and an expansive mandate.
-Its current facilities were retrofitted in 1990, and it is located on the edge of the 2,300-acre Wascana Centre (established in 1962), the largest urban park in Canada.
+Opening in 1953 as the University art gallery, the MAG maintains a nationally unique partnership with the University of Regina.
+It is located on the edge of the 2,300-acre Wascana Centre, the largest urban park in Canada.
 Wascana Centre was designed by renowned modernist architect Minoru Yamasaki.
 Yamasaki was the designer of the original World Trade Center in New York, in addition to the University of Regina’s Dr. Archer Library.
 Wascana Centre is a notable artifact of modernist design heritage.
-Today this park is a national treasure, where science, culture, education and nature meet, within the provincial capital commission.
+Today this park is a national treasure, where science, culture, education and nature meet.